kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Applied Lesson

-Evaluation protects credibility.
+Evaluation protects credibility
-Metrics guide but do not decide.
+Metrics guide but do not decide
 Judgment anchors results

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.